a web site comprises 3 main things

 and finally…

-it is my experience that creating a web site is the easy part (relatively speaking), making it an effective marketing tool is where it becomes difficult, this is where my experiences extends from merely producing a web site.
+it is our experience that creating a web site is the easy part (relatively speaking), making it an effective marketing tool is where it becomes difficult, this is where our experience extends from merely producing a web site.

-For a no obligation estimate or advice just contact me!
+For a no obligation estimate or advice just contact us!